Environmental Risks: Understanding the “E” in ESG

 This is the first in a series of articles introducing the three components of ESG: Environmental Risk, Social Risk, and Governance Risk.

-Environmental, social, and governance (ESG) risk has become a significant consideration in risk management and a major concern for board members.
-ESG risk management addresses a company’s exposure to risks resulting from commitments to environmental sustainability, support for community and social equity, and corporate governance.
-As stakeholders increasingly prioritize good corporate citizenship, environmental, social, and governance risk has become a critical business goal, placing it directly within the scope of risk and audit professionals.
-Without clear guidance, connecting ESG issues with operational objectives, business strategy, and organizational risk assessment will be challenging.
-This article will explore the financial risk explicitly associated with environmental risk and the importance of following through on environmental commitments.
+Environmental, social, and governance (ESG) risk has become a significant consideration in risk management and a major concern for board members and other governance teams.
+ESG risk management addresses a company’s exposure to risks relating to commitments on environmental issues and sustainability, support for community welfare and social equity, and corporate governance.
+As stakeholders increasingly prioritize good corporate citizenship, environmental, social, and governance risk management has become a critical business goal, placing it directly within the scope of risk and audit professionals.
+Connecting ESG issues with operational objectives, business strategy, and organizational risk assessment will be challenging without clear guidance.
+Why Are Environmental Risks a Priority Now?

 Over the past few years, news reports of environmental issues have been a daily occurrence.
-Environmental issues like unprecedented heatwaves, wildfires, hurricanes, and blizzards are impacting our lives, and according to a recent UN report, the impact will continue to worsen.
+Environmental issues like unprecedented heatwaves, wildfires, hurricanes, and blizzards are impacting our lives, and according to a recent UN report, the impact will continue to worsen due largely to human-caused emissions.
 Artificial ecological disasters also worsen natural events.
 A toxic chemical containment pond was recently breached in Florida, and officials pumped millions of gallons of wastewater into the Gulf of Mexico.
 Not long after, a gas spill in a different part of the Gulf led to terrifying images of the water on fire.
 In the same body of water, a red tide (an overgrowth of red algae) exacerbated by the previously mentioned chemical runoff killed thousands of fish, sea turtles, dolphins, and manatees.

 According to the US Federal Reserve, the effects of climate change “can result in direct financial risks, prompting a reassessment of asset values, changing the cost or availability of credit, or affecting the timing or reliability of cash flows.
 They can also create risks to economic activity, which can themselves create or amplify financial risks.”